 Content marketing is just one part of digital marketing.
 In terms of content, all the pieces of a digital marketing strategy require some type of content.
 Even traditional marketing requires a content marketing strategy.

-What this guide hopes to teach about Content Marketing:
+What this guide hopes to teach about Content Marketing For Nonprofits:

-- Orient you to the concept of content marketing.
+- Orient you to the concept of content marketing for nonprofits.

 - Provide you with a honey comb of what a content strategy looks like.